icerpc/icerpc-docs/pages/icerpc/dependency-injection/dispatch-pipeline-with-di.md

 ## Traditional dispatch pipeline

-A traditional dispatch pipeline is fairly static: you create a [Router][router], add a few middleware, map or mount a small number of leaf dispatchers in this router and then let your server dispatch incoming requests to this router.
+A traditional dispatch pipeline is fairly static: you create a [router], add a few middleware, map or mount a small number of leaf dispatchers in this router and then let your server dispatch incoming requests to this router.

 The leaf dispatchers (typically Slice services) are mapped or mounted at fixed path (such as `/greeter` or `/admin/greeter-manager`).
 These dispatchers are singletons (or singleton-like) with the same lifetime as the router and